 - Add cooked noodles. soy sauce, and sugar.
 Cook until noodles are heated through another 2-3 minutes.

-Did you learn something new?
-Please spread the Asian ♥ and share!
+Did you love garlic noodles?
+Please spread the Asian ♥ and share